 The written test includes a questionnaire with 60 multiple choice questions that will cover all the teachings.
 A score equivalent to 0.5/30 will be assigned to each correct answer, no penalty will be assigned to unanswered questions or incorrect answers.
 Students will have 60 minutes to complete the test.
-Students who have obtained a score of at least 18/30 by answering questions from all the teachings will pass the test and are admitted to the oral exam.
-The score obtained, even if sufficient, will not be considered valid for passing the test if the student has not answered correctly the questions relating to even one course only (minimum 50%).
+Students who have obtained a score of at least 18/30 by answering questions from all the teachings will pass the test and those who would like to upgrade their score can request for an oral exam.
+The score obtained, even if sufficient, will not be considered valid for passing the test if the student has not answered correctly the questions relating to even one course only (minimum 50%)